George Floyd death: Minneapolis police station torched amid protest

 Protests first erupted Tuesday, a day after Floyd's death in a confrontation with police captured on widely seen citizen video.
 On the video, Floyd can be seen pleading as Officer Derek Chauvin presses his knee against him.
 As minutes pass, Floyd slowly stops talking and moving.
 The 3rd Precinct covers the portion of south Minneapolis where Floyd was arrested.

-Minnesota Gov. Tim Walz earlier Thursday activated the National Guard at the Minneapolis mayor's request, but it wasn't immediately clear when and where the Guard was being deployed, and none could be seen during protests in Minneapolis or St. Paul.
+Walz earlier Thursday activated the National Guard at the Minneapolis mayor's request.
 The Guard tweeted minutes after the precinct burned that it had activated more than 500 soldiers across the metro area.
+A couple dozen Guard members, armed with assault-style rifles, blocked a street Friday morning near a Target store that has sustained heavy damage by looters.

 The Guard said a "key objective" was to make sure fire departments could respond to calls, and said in a follow-up tweet it was "here with the Minneapolis Fire Department" to assist.
 But no move was made to put out the 3rd Precinct fire.
 Assistant Fire Chief Bryan Tyner said fire crews could not safely respond to fires at the precinct station and some surrounding buildings.